Hardcover ISBN: 9781503613379

 About the author

-Milena Methodieva is Assistant Professor of History at the University of Toronto.
+Milena B. Methodieva is Assistant Professor of Near and Middle Eastern Civilizations at the University of Toronto.

 "Impressive and original, Between Empire and Nation shows how Muslims shaped the new Bulgarian order.
 Milena B. Methodieva reveals how Ottoman confessional communities became reconstituted as national minorities; how Ottoman social and political norms shaped societies that succeeded the empire; and how Bulgaria's Muslims maneuvered within a shifting international order to claim power—political, religious, and cultural—within their new polities.
 By connecting local Muslim movements to global networks, Methodieva redefines the people and places that shaped the early twentieth century."